-'''

 call_number, copy_number, barcode ...

-'''

-then when we are inserting a new tuple we can easily test to see whether or not it violates the following dependencies
+then when we are inserting a new tuple we can easily test to see whether or not it violates the following dependencies barcode \rightarrow call_number, copy_number call_number, copy_number \rightarrow barcode call_number, barcode and copy_number, barcode ...

-'''

-barcode → call_number, copy_number call_number, copy_number → barcode

-'''

 Now suppose we decomposed this scheme in such a way that no table contains all three of these attributes - i.e. into something like: